 What is Major?

-Major is a malicious program, classified as ransomware.
-Credit for discovering it belongs to GrujaRS.
-It is designed to encrypt data and keep it locked, until a ransom is paid (i.e. decryption tools/software is purchased).
-As the encryption is underway, all files are appended with the victim's unique ID number, Major's developers' email address and the ".AIR" extension.
+Discovered by GrujaRS, Major is a malicious program classified as ransomware.
+It is designed to encrypt data and keep it locked until a ransom is paid (i.e., decryption tools/software is purchased).
+During encryption, all files are appended with the victim's unique ID number, Major developer's email address, and the ".AIR" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Decrypting files without the involvement of the ransomware's developers, may only be possible if the malicious software is still in development and/or has certain flaws (bugs).
-To ensure data safety, it is advised to keep backups in unplugged storage devices and/or remote servers.
+Decrypting files without the involvement of the ransomware developers might only be possible if the malicious software is still in development and/or has certain flaws (bugs).
+To ensure data safety, keep backups in unplugged storage devices and/or remote servers.
 Ideally, multiple backup copies should be stored in separate locations.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.AIR (encrypted files are also appended with unique ID number and cyber criminals' email address)|
+|Encrypted Files Extension||.AIR (encrypted files are also appended with unique ID number and the cyber criminals' email address/s).|

 |Ransom Demanding Message||TRY_TO_READ.html|